LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 and options that are unique to FileMaker Server connections including ``-layoutResponse`` and ``-noValueLists``.

-While Lasso is a predominantly data-source-independent platform, it does include many FileMaker-specific options as documented in this chapter.
+While Lasso is a predominantly data source--independent platform, it does include many FileMaker-specific options as documented in this chapter.
 However, all of the common procedures outlined in the :ref:`database-interaction`, :ref:`searching-displaying`, and :ref:`adding-updating` chapters can be used with FileMaker data sources.